tkellogg/tkellogg.github.com/_posts/2014-06-24-why-is-null-bad.md

 ---

 Is null bad?
 Why is it bad?
 Is it bad enough for me to care? - These are all questions I remember asking.
-Hopefully I can quickly answer them for you.
+Hopefully I can quickly answer them and then show a better way.

-If you reference variables that are null, they have a bad habit of making your programs crash.
-For instance check out this Java code:
+If you reference variables that are null, they have a bad habit of [making your programs crash][4].
+For instance check out this [Java code][5]:

 {% highlight java %}
 public class Foo {